DynTylluan/mcbooks/books/unsigned5_unknown.md

 The book makes reference to the player using the `/rtp` command - this will teleport a user to a random location in the server.

-The text was not edited in anyway.
+The text below was not edited in anyway.

 ## Contents
 ```